YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 4. Perform check

 - As usual, possible to either wait for the date to change or delete the current day's journal.
-To delete it, right-click on the date title and select "Delete" from the context menu.
+To delete it, right-click on the date title and select `Delete` from the context menu.
 Make a copy in advance, as current journal page be deleted.

 5. Change to specific days of the week (Option)

 Open the page that was built.
-Click on the area to the right of WAITING labels to edit the renderer.
+Click on the area to the right of `WAITING` labels to edit the renderer.

-1. Specify days of week in 3 letters like "Sun" and separate them with an "&".
-And possible to select 'All'.
+1. Specify days of week in 3 letters like `Sun` and separate them with an `&`.
+And possible to select `All`.
 This is for bundling templates together.
 1. It is possible to replicate renderers, not limited to Main-Template and Weekends-Template.
 And manually change the names of 4 templates as they are just names of the templates.
 1. A block can have a maximum of seven renderings, but if the weekdays overlap, only one of them will be executed.
 During runtime, the block with renderings be removed.